cwthom/shinyhelper/README-devel.md

 # this will search for 'Plot.md' in the directory given in observe_helpers
 ```

+You can specify a `title` argument too, or leave it blank and use a `## Heading` in your markdown document.

 ## Changing the Icon Appearance

 You can change the type of icon used and its colour, as well as passing CSS inline.